What is heart failure?

 - Heart attack.
 A heart attack may occur when a coronary artery becomes suddenly blocked, stopping the flow of blood to the heart muscle and damaging it.
 All or part of the heart muscle becomes cut off from its supply of oxygen.
 A heart attack can damage the heart muscle, resulting in a scarred area that does not function properly.

 - Cardiomyopathy.
 Damage to the heart muscle from causes other than artery or blood flow problems, such as from infections or alcohol or drug use.
+Cardiomyopathy is often inherited and runs in families.

 - Conditions that overwork the heart.
 Conditions including high blood pressure (hypertension), valve disease, thyroid disease, kidney disease, diabetes or heart defects present at birth can all cause heart failure.